Christian Walker Player Props: Diamondbacks vs. Giants

-On Friday, Christian Walker (hitting .410 in his past 10 games) and the Arizona Diamondbacks play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 10:15 PM ET.
+On Saturday, Christian Walker (.419 on-base percentage in past 10 games, 82 points above season-long percentage) and the Arizona Diamondbacks play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Nationals.
+In his previous game he had a one-hit performance (1-for-3) against the Giants.

 Christian Walker Game Info & Props vs. the Giants